openlegend/core-rules/core/SRD.md

 -   **Tier 1**:
     -   Fortitude 7
-    -   Berserker
+    -   Battle Trance

 **Description:** Your battle fury is legendary, allowing you to fight on long after your body should have given up. \newline

-**Effect:** While you are raging you cannot be knocked unconscious.
+**Effect:** While in a battle trance you cannot be knocked unconscious.
 All damage dealt to you should be recorded, possibly resulting in a negative hit point total.
-Despite any amount of damage, you remain conscious for as long as you can sustain the rage.
-When the rage ends, if your hit points are below zero, you collapse unconscious.
-If you are not healed to zero or more hit points within 1 round of your rage ending, you die.
+Despite any amount of damage, you remain conscious for as long as you can sustain the battle trance.
+When the battle trance ends, if your hit points are below zero, you collapse unconscious.
+If you are not healed to zero or more hit points within 1 round of your battle trance ending, you die.

 ## Defensive Reflexes (I - X)